rianadon/Cosmos-Keyboards/docs/docs/qmk-rp2040.md

 There is no recommended way to wire a TRRS as long as you are consistent between both halves.
 This is how I personally do it.

 ![Picture of a PJ320A jack.
 All connections are made to one side of the connector.
 From the hole back: 5V/Vout, data, then ground.](../assets/pj320a.png){ width=250 .center }

+!!! info "Notes on TRRS"

+    TRRS jacks come in 4-pin and 3-pin varieties, and QMK supports using either 3 pins or all 4 pins.
+I choose the 3-pin wiring because it makes your keyboard work with a much larger variety of TRRS cables.
+Regardless of whether you choose 3 pins or 4 pins, the PJ-320A connector is the easiest to source so that's what Cosmos uses.

+    Some boards have both Vin and Vout pins.
+Vout is directly connected to microcontroller power, whereas Vin has extra circuitry that ensures current only flows *in* to Vin.
+This prevents backpowering (e.g. if you've connected Vin to 4V and plugged in USB (5V), these power sources won't be shorted.
+Nevertheless, we'd like to be able to power our keyboards from either half, and the only power the keyboard receives is from USB, so it's safe to connect Vout to Vout.

+    Vout is 5V power, and on other microcontrollers it's called **RAW** or **VSYS**.
+I don't recommend using the 3.3V pin in its place, unless you are absolutely sure you won't be adding LEDs and have a robust cable (voltage drop from resistance within the cable/connectors is ok over the 5V wire but not ok over 3.3V).
+LEDs go on the 5V pin because they will use more power than the 5V -> 3.3V regulator can provide, and connecting 5V allows you to put LEDs on both halves.

 ### Encoders